-As it transitions from technology to product development in the second half of 2021, the Company will invest approximately \$6 million in development and engineering programs in the next three quarters to produce prototype samples of 100G and 200G optical engines in several configurations, including customized designs for specific customers or applications.
+As it transitioned from technology to product development in the second half of 2021, the Companycommitted to investing approximately \$3 million in development and engineering programs in the next two quarters to produce prototype samples of 100G and 200G optical engines in several configurations, including customized designs for specific customers or applications.
 The Company will invest approximately \$7 million in development and engineering programs over the next four to six quarters related to its 400G optical engine designs and fabrication.